Skip to the main content.

 1 min read

-microbial_sludge_1-1It used to be that you could expect to store diesel fuel for fuels without an issue.
-There are thousands and thousands of backup generators that have sat for years with fuel in their storage tanks that’s ten or fifteen years old.
-There’s no telling the amount of diesel fuel tank sludge and microbes and how it has destroyed the fuel quality within.
-How confident would you be in your emergency generator if you knew the stored fuel was ten years old?
+It used to be that you could expect to store diesel fuel for fuels without an issue.
+Given the number of storage tanks out there, there are thousands and thousands of tanks and backup generators that have sat for years with fuel that’s ten or fifteen years old.
+There’s no telling the amount of diesel fuel tank sludge and microbes they have.
+And there's no telling what those have done to the fuel quality within.
+How confident would you be in your emergency generator if you knew the stored fuel inside was ten years old?

 When fuel sits for long periods, chemical reactions have plenty of time to break the fuel down.
 The fuel gets exposed to oxygen and water, the heat from the environment provides the energy, a few unstable molecules form and they react with healthy fuel.

 Why is ULSD worse in this respect than in the past?
 The processing of the fuel to remove the sulfur changes its composition, yielding components that are more sensitive to sludge formation.
-Not to mention a lot more sensitive to microbial growth (the sulfur used to inhibit this, but it’s not there any more), which can break down fuel quality even faster.
+Not to mention a lot more sensitive to microbial growth (the sulfur used to inhibit this, but it’s not there anymore), which can break down fuel quality even faster.

 • Since it was once part of the fuel, you’re losing fuel energy value if it drops out.